winfsp/cgofuse/README.md

 ## How it is tested

-Cgofuse is regularly built and tested on [Travis CI](https://travis-ci.org/billziss-gh/cgofuse), [AppVeyor](https://ci.appveyor.com/project/billziss-gh/cgofuse) and [DockerHub](https://hub.docker.com/r/billziss/xgo-cgofuse).
 The following software is being used to test cgofuse.

 **Windows (cgo and !cgo)**
 - [winfsp-tests](https://github.com/winfsp/winfsp/tree/master/tst/winfsp-tests)